 Q. What If I Want To Attend A Hike But Don’t Like Something About It?

-A. The hikes are offered as “take it or leave it”.
-If you do not agree with the limit, mileage, route, pace, time, guest restrictions, etc., please don’t post this in the comments.
-Send your suggestions in a note to the hike organizer but remember that the hike organizer always has the final say.
+A. The hikes are offered as “take it or leave it.”
+If you do not agree with the limit, mileage, route, pace, time, guest restrictions, or anything about the hike, please don’t post this in the comments.
+Send your suggestions in a Meetup message to the hike organizer but remember that the hike organizer always has the final say.

 Q. What Should I Do After The Hike?